Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet4.Common/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Framework 4.5.
+   1. Added support of .NET Framework 4.5;
+   2. Now the `NullLogger` class is used as the default logger.

    =============
    DOCUMENTATION